-On July 1, 2010, Ajay Banga was appointed CEO of MasterCard.
+On July 1, 2010, Ajay Banga was appointed CEO of Mastercard.
 Banga has a long history of leadership such as CEO of Citigroup Asia Pacific, co-found of The Cyber Readiness Institute, first vice chairman of the International Chamber of Commerce, and a trustee of the United States Council for International Business.

-MasterCard was worth \$31.2 billion in 2010 when Banga was first appointed CEO.
-Nine years later, the market capitalization is \$247 billion, increasing shares an extraordinary 885%.
+Mastercard was worth \$31.2 billion in 2010 when Banga was first appointed CEO.
+Nine years later, the market capitalization is \$247 billion, increasing shares an astonishing 885%.

 Along with Banga, there are five other executives and the average age is 58 years old.
 Each of the key management positions are heavily compensated by stock bonuses, which is a positive for the company.
-Risks

-Less Spending of Disposal Income There is a low probability risk that MasterCard would face the effects of a decreased consumer spending in the short run because of the upcoming holiday season.
-However, with the potential of an upcoming US recession there can be a decrease in consumer spending.
-Recession The majority of MasterCard's business is international.
-However, in 2020 or 2021 a predicted recession is to occur in the US economy.
-This recession can impact global markets because the US market performance affects the global markets.
-Trade War The trade war has a high impact on the global market and affects consumer spending.
-If consumer spending decreases MasterCard can expect a negative impact on the corporation's revenue.
-Network Breach Safety is at the heart of MasterCard's story.
-Their goal is to build a "World Beyond Cash" where every person, every payment, and every device is protected.

-Valuation

-For computing the valuation, we used the Multiples Method with Price/Earnings as well as the EVA application.
-We used rather conservative numbers in the possible case that a recession would happen at some point next year.
-We weighted the Multiples Method at 35% and the EVA at 65% as we felt that the EVA gave a more complete and accurate representation with more details than the multiples method using Price/Earnings.
-We used 5.92% as the cost of capital.
-Our projected target range for MasterCard's stock price in one year is \$316.42-\$329.47 which is an upside of 9.69%-14.22%.
+Stock History & Performance

+Over the last year, Mastercard has consistently outperformed the S&P. Currently, Mastercard is at a nearly 50% increase in terms of stock price over the past year, which is an extraordinary amount.

 Peer Analysis

-Company Revenue Y/Y Growth (Revenue) ROA EPS Shares Outstanding
+Company Revenue Y/Y Growth (Revenue) ROA EPS

-Mastercard \$12.5 B 19.42% 23.57 \$6.74 1.02 B
+Mastercard \$12.5 B 19.42% 23.57 \$6.74

-Visa \$20.61 B 12.26% 16.65 \$4.78 2.529 B
+Visa \$20.61 B 12.26% 16.65 \$4.78

-Discover \$10.5 B 4.86% 2.5 \$8.84 .317 B
+Discover \$10.5 B 4.86% 2.5 \$8.84

-MasterCard compared to their peers outperforms in year to year growth in revenue and Return on Assets.
-Although the magnitude of MasterCard's business isn't as large as that of Visa in terms of revenue, their year to year growth in revenue is over 50% higher than Visas and is nearly 400% higher than Discover.
-This high year to year growth percentage is very attractive to investors and shows that MasterCard is a company that is well prepared for growth in the future.
+Mastercard compared to their peers outperforms in year to year growth in revenue and Return on Assets.
+Although the magnitude of Mastercard's business isn't as large as that of Visa in terms of revenue, their year to year growth in revenue is over 50% higher than Visas and is nearly 400% higher than Discover.
+This high year to year growth percentage is very attractive to investors and shows that Mastercard is a company that is well prepared for growth in the future.

 Ownership of Shares

+Top 5 Shareholders

+Ownership Layout